Nabla Labs

 Patterns drape differently on different fabrics.
 A grade rule calibrated for a stable woven will produce a different fit when applied to a stretch knit, a heavy denim, or a recycled blend.
 Methodology that holds fabric constant cannot adapt to the fabric variation that defines modern apparel, particularly in performance, denim, and sustainability-driven categories.

-Our work starts where traditional methodology ends.
-We ingest your existing body standards, your size charts, your fit identity; those are the priors we work from.
+This is what we mean by population‑aware grading: pattern grading solved as a closed‑loop optimisation across a body distribution, not a rule application against a single mannequin.
+We ingest your existing body standards, your size charts, your fit identity — those are the priors we work from.
 We then:

 Sample bodies across the distribution your standard represents, not just one mannequin per demographic.